Are you ready to build up your first website? Before using this blog post let’s go through this checklist:

 - Have you gathered the assets / graphics for your website?

-If the answer to all questions above is “yes!” then you it’s time to implement your website using HTML and CSS.
+If the answer to all questions above is “yes!” then you are ready to implement your website using HTML and CSS.

 The first task is to create the overall layout of your webpage.

 Compare your design with the following layouts.
 Would one of these be suitable to implement your first webpage?
 If so you can check how it’s made by clicking on the pictures below to display the page in full view and check its source code.

 Now that you have a layout you will need to customise the CSS to:

 - Resize the width and height of the different sections to match your design, (See video tutorial below)

 - Change the background colors or add gradients for each section, (See video tutorial below)